Minutes of the April 22, 2026 Shadowood board meeting

 Mr. Hickox provided background and indicated that he would provide a resolution to eliminate the $25 late charge from the Late Fee Policy and rewrite the policy to initiate the 1% per month late charge beginning April 1 and October 1 for the semiannual payment.

-Actions from the meeting
+Actions from the Meeting:

 • Mr. Hickox will update the information for the State of Oregon indicating the new agent.